DevasenaInupakutika/2014-06-25-Reading/README.md

 ### Lesson 1: Unix Shell Scripting

-Students will be introduced to shell, command-line interface and it's importance in Scientific computing for task automation.
+Students will be introduced to shell, command-line interface and its importance in Scientific computing for task automation.

 ### Lesson 2: Python

-Students will be taught basic programming constructs in Python on how to perform data manipulation/ analysis.
+Students will be taught basic programming constructs in Python, with a focus on performing data manipulation/ analysis.

 ### Lesson 3: Version Control with git/GitHub

-Students will work in pairs and in each pair one student will make a GitHub repo, then give the other student commit access on that repo.
-Students will take turns making modifications to learn various bits of git functionality.
+Students will learn basic commands and workflows for the version control system git, as well as the process of collaborating on documents via GitHub.

 ### Lesson 4: Testing Your Software - Unit Testing